go-iiif/go-iiif-vips/README.md

 ## Important

-You should start by reading the documentation in the [go-iiif](https://github.com/go-iiif/go-iiif/blob/master/README.md) package.
+You should start by reading the documentation in the [go-iiif](https://github.com/go-iiif/go-iiif/blob/main/README.md) package.

+## This package is out of sync with `go-iiif/go-iiif/v7`

+The current version of `go-iiif` is "v7".
+There is a [v7 branch](https://github.com/go-iiif/go-iiif-vips/tree/v7) for this package but it is blocked on build issues with the [h2non/bimg](https://github.com/h2non/bimg/) depedency.
+There is also an [open issue](https://github.com/go-iiif/go-iiif-vips/issues/2) to use the [davidbyttow/govips](https://github.com/davidbyttow/govips) package instead.

+There is no timeline for when these issues will be addressed.
+Any help would be welcome.

 ## Tools